RIKEN-RCCS/kmr/README.md

 The files in "gensort-1.2.tar.gz" are copyrighted by Chris Nyberg (chris.nyberg@ordinal.com).
 The files in "tpch_2_17_0.zip" are copyrighted by the Transaction Processing Performance Council (TPC).
-All others are copyrighted by RIKEN R-CCS, and all rights reserved except for the grants by the license.

-## LICENSE TERMS
+## ACKNOWLEDGEMENT

-KMR is free software licensed under the BSD 2-Clause License.
-See the file LICENSE for more details.
+KMR is copyrighted by RIKEN R-CCS and distributed under the BSD 2-Clause License.
+Part of the results is obtained by using Fugaku at RIKEN R-CCS.